Constraint-induced movement therapy

 Contraindications include:

-• Unhealed joint or bone fractures post-surgery
+• Unhealed recent surgical wounds or fractures

 • Severe cognitive impairment preventing cooperation with training